MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-map-h/map-containskey.md

 # Map_ContainsKey()

-This function returns a boolean value in `keyExists` if the map contains a key with the same value the parameter `key`.
+This function returns a boolean value in keyExists if the map contains a key with the same value the parameter key.

 ## Syntax